 Hazzan Shalowitz wrote, narrated, and produced 4 television programs for the Jewish holidays: The Sound of the Shofar, The Light of the Menorah, The Cup of Elijah, and The Scroll of Esther, which have aired on St. Louis television for over 20 years.
 He won a national Telly Award as co-host of the weekly television show See/Hear; and hosted a weekly television show Legally Speaking in St. Louis.
 Shalowitz continues to be seen on HEC-TV with programs that are broadcast worldwide.

-On January 1, 2020, IY"H, Hazzan Shalowitz will complete the entire 7-1/2 year cycle of Daf Yomi by finishing reading the entire Babylonian Talmud.
+On January 1, 2020, Hazzan Shalowitz completed the entire 7-1/2 year cycle of Daf Yomi by finishing reading the entire Babylonian Talmud.
 He and his wife Cara and his two sons, Max and Ari, live in Ladue, Missouri.